byu-cpe/ecen520_student/resources/assignment_mechanics.md

 The digital lab and embedded lab computers are available for you to use to complete your assignments.
 The boards for the class are located in the embedded lab.
-Review the [tools](./tools.md) page to learn how to access and use the lab computers (including restrictions on times to access the labs).
+Review the [tools](./tools.md) page to learn how to access and use the lab computers (including restrictions on times to access the labs and accessing the computers remotely).

 ## GitHub